Team207-S2024/team207-s2024/assignments/selecteddesign.md

 # Selected Design
 <p align="center">
-All 3D and 2D models were generated using Solidworks
+All models were generated using Solidworks Some models from GrabCad website were used such as the pulley
 </p>

 <p align="center">